Fix Can't Read From the Source File or Disk on Windows

 chkdsk D: /f /r

 Replace D: with the letter of your source drive.
 The /r flag performs a sector-by-sector surface scan and recovers data from bad sectors where possible.
-As noted in PCMag’s hard drive maintenance guide, running chkdsk with both /f and /r flags addresses both file system errors and physical sector damage in a single pass.
+PCMag’s hard drive maintenance guide confirms that running chkdsk with both /f and /r flags in 1 pass addresses file system errors and physical sector damage at the same time.

 We tested this on a 1TB HDD that had been throwing copy errors for two weeks.
-After the CHKDSK scan (which ran for 45 minutes), the problematic files transferred successfully.
+After the CHKDSK scan (which took a while to complete), the problematic files transferred successfully.

 #Fix 3: Reset File Permissions